randyrossi/bmc64/README.md

 NOTE: There are no analog inputs so paddles won't function.

 Both real VIC20 and C64 keyboards should work in all emulated machines.
-However, the additional keys found on the C128's keyboard are not accessible.
+However, the additional keys found on the C128's keyboard are not available.

+(One cool side-effect of using a real keyboard is if you boot the C128 and hold down the commodore key, it will boot into 64 mode like the real thing!
+That's something I could never get to work with USB keyboards.)

 # CPU Temperature